|

 Pre-Columbian Art :

-Art of Ecuador : Chorrera Fertility Goddess
+Art of Ecuador : Chorrera Terracotta Fertility Goddess

 |